vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 # Prover architecture

-On the high level, vlayer runs zkEVM that produces a proof of proper execution.
+On the high level, vlayer runs zkEVM that produces a proof of proper execution of `Prover` smart contract.
 Under the hood, vlayer is written in Rust that is compiled to zero knowledge proofs.
 Currently, Rust is compiled with [RISC Zero](https://www.risczero.com/), but we aim to build vendor-lock free solutions working on multiple zk stacks, like [sp-1](https://github.com/succinctlabs/sp1) or [Jolt](https://github.com/a16z/jolt).
 Inside rust [revm](https://github.com/bluealloy/revm) is executed.

 Our architecture is inspired by RISC Zero [steel](https://github.com/risc0/risc0-ethereum/tree/main/steel), with 3 main components that can be found in `rust/` subdirectories: